Do males and females differ in terms of how many hours per week they exercise? This example uses a dataset that is built in to StatKey.

 Step 1: Hours exercised per week is a quantitative variable and we are comparing two independent groups.
 We should conduct a hypothesis test for the differences in means.

 Step 2: We constructed the randomization distribution given that there is not a difference between the means of males and females.

 Step 4: \(p>0.05\), we should fail to reject the null hypothesis

-Step 5: There is not evidence that the mean number of hours per week exercised by males and females is different in the population.
+Step 5: There is not enough evidence that the mean number of hours per week exercised by males and females is different in the population.
 Our results are not statistically significant.